 This course will cover the history and evolution of Corrections from early European times through present day America.
 It will then move to the current state of Corrections and the daily challenges that correctional officers go through.
-The student will also learn about the different type of offenders and inmates that they would be expected to deal with on a daily basis.
-The class will also discuss the differences between State, local and Federal institutions.
-(Prerequisites: None).
+The student will also learn about the different types of offenders and inmates that they would be expected to work with daily.
+The class will also discuss the differences between Local, State and Federal institutions.
+(Prerequisites: None.)